How to Record a Podcast Remotely (High Quality Guide)

 Here’s how to prep for a clean, hiccup-free session:

-• Record Backups — Have each person record their own audio using QuickTime or Audacity.
+• Record Backups — Tech fails.
+Have each person record their own audio locally using QuickTime or Voice Memos as a “just in case” safety net.

 Learn more about mic positioning and gain control.

-If you hear echo, here’s how to fix it.
+If you hear echo during the call, here’s how to fix it.

 Want software picks?
 Check out this roundup.

-• Use a quality webcam or camera (see our picks)
+• Camera: Use a quality webcam or DSLR (see our picks).

 Final Checklist Before You Hit Record